Laura, Queensland: Education

-Laura State School is a government primary (Early Childhood-6) school for boys and girls at Terminus Street (15.5575°S 144.4469°E).
+Laura State School is a government primary (Early Childhood-6) school for boys and girls in Terminus Street (15.5575°S 144.4469°E).
 In 2018, the school had an enrolment of 7 students with 2 teachers and 6 non-teaching staff (2 full-time equivalent).
+In 2023, the school had an enrolment of 24 students.

-There is no secondary school in Laura.
-The nearest secondary school is Cooktown State School (to Year 12) in neighbouring Cooktown to the east.
-However, only some parts of the locality are sufficiently close to enable students to commute to school in Cooktown; distance education and boarding schools would be alternatives.
+There are no secondary schools in Laura.
+The nearest government secondary school is Cooktown State School (to Year 12) in neighbouring Cooktown to the east.
+However, only some parts of the locality are sufficiently close to enable students to commute to school in Cooktown; distance education and boarding schools are the alternatives.

 Attractions

 Some of the world's most extensive and ancient rock painting galleries surround the town of Laura, some of which are available for public viewing.
 Laura has an Interpretive Centre from which information on the rock art and local Aboriginal culture is available and tours can be arranged.

 It also forms the northern apex of the "Scenic Triangle" between Cooktown, Lakeland, and Laura.